davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Tee Eva: "I twisted my left buttock."
 2014?

-Chef Menteur show at Karen M's.

 Had thai food (pad thai) for the first time.

-Had sushi for the first time at Takahchi.
+Had sushi for the first time at Takahachi.

 Went to Florida for Grandma Vada's funeral.